 If you will visit Peru, it’s very likely that you will come to Cusco, the famous ancient Incan capital.
-And although there’s plenty of information about this destination in Internet, we want to share some of our favorite places there so you don’t miss anything when visiting here!
+And although there’s plenty of information about this destination on the Internet, we want to share some of our favorite places there so you don’t miss anything when visiting here!

 Why visit Cusco City?

-Everyone knows that Cusco is very popular, but few knows why.
+Everyone knows that Cusco is very popular, but few know why.

 Another reason to visit Cusco is that here the Culture is still alive!
-You will see people wearing traditional clothes, speaking the traditional language (quechua), following the traditional religion, celebrating the traditional festivities, eating the traditional dishes and so on.
-Even when it has been becoming very touristy, there are plenty of Cultural Manifestation that you will be able to see in the flesh.
+You will see people wearing traditional clothes, speaking the traditional language (Quechua), following the traditional religion, celebrating the traditional festivities, eating traditional dishes, and so on.
+Even when it has been becoming very touristy, there are plenty of Cultural manifestations that you will be able to see in the flesh.

 Some places that you shouldn’t skip are the following:

 - Qoricancha: The temple of the sun.
 If you walk down Av Sol away from the Plaza, you will arrive at this temple, called today the Convent of Santo Domingo.
 This once was the most important temple in the Inca Empire: The House of the Sun.
 It is believed that all the walls have once been covered in solid gold, while courtyards and niches featured heavy golden statues.
 This church is a recent addition; the Inka foundations remain literally unchanged.